-- 1. The Publicity Chair SHOULD NOT SHARE the HOST e-mail list with anyone, since HOST has not requested permission from attendees to use their information for any communication other than HOST. - 2.
+1. The Publicity Chair SHOULD NOT SHARE the HOST e-mail list with anyone, since HOST has not requested permission from attendees.
 Lists of previous or current attendees (names only) can be shared with any OC member looking for either judges or members of technical program, workshop review, tutorial review, and demo review committees.
 If suitable candidates are identified, the Publicity Chair can their contact information only with the OC member.
 These OC members would also be responsible for maintaining confidentiality of the shared contact information.